 Primary risk factor:

 types of HPV is the most important risk factor for cervical cancer.
 Most

 Secondary risk factor(s):

-Your results show that you have one or more secondary risk factors for cervical cancer:
+Your results show that you have one or more secondary risk factors

-partners is considered a risk factor because it
+with multiple partners is considered a risk factor because it

 or AIDS.
 HIV infection or any condition that weakens the immune

 - You have a health history of chlamydia.